forcedotcom/source-deploy-retrieve/contributing/publishing.md

 ### Steps

-1. Open the Command Palette (press Ctrl+Shift+P on Windows or Linux, or Cmd+Shift+P on macOS)
+1. Open the Command Palette (press Ctrl+Shift+P on Windows or Linux, or Cmd+Shift+P on macOS).
-1. Search for `Tasks: Run Task`
+1. Search for `Tasks: Run Task`.
-1. Select `Publish Source Deploy Retrieve Library`
+1. Select `Publish Source Deploy Retrieve Library`.
 1. Enter in your CircleCI Token.
 1. Once the request has been sent, approve the workflow in CircleCI. <i>Note only members of the GitHub team 'PDT' can approve the workflow.</i>